Standing for Council

 Standing in the local elections this year?

-If you are interested in standing for the 2025 local elections, please read through the candidate handbook and check out the links, topic summaries and FAQs below.
+If you are standing for the 2025 local elections, please read through the candidate handbook and check out the links, topic summaries and FAQs below.
+This will give you a strong understanding of what is required in an elected member role, and the current challenges and opportunities facing our district.

 Topic summaries